kriselers/Yahtzee/README.md

 # Yahtzee

-Fall 2019

-This is a console version of Yahtzee coded in Python
+This is a console version of Yahtzee.
+This was a final project for ENGR 102 at Texas A&M University.